rodrigorc/papercraft/README.md

 Hides/shows the lines from the 3D view.
 It makes the model look nicer.

-### View/Tabs
+### View/Flaps

-Hides/shows the tabs in the 2D view.
+Hides/shows the flaps in the 2D view.
 It may be easier to see the geometry, particularly with small pieces.
 It will not affect the printable document.

 ### View/X-ray selection